waynodiablo/Oystercard/further_javascript/github_profiles.md

 ##Version 4 - Bonus Level

 Include further checks such as creating %completion based on expected number of commits, code smells, SOLID principles etc.

+##Version 6 - You're a masochist

+Redo everything in Coffeescript (or DogeScript)